munawarb/Three-D-Velocity/README.md

 Also, make sure to delete a previous configuration of TDV if you've ever had TDV on your computer, or this version might not work.
 You can find TDV config files in %APPDATA%\BPCPrograms

+If you find any bugs or have any suggestions, please post them on the [Issues Page.](https://github.com/munawarb/Three-D-Velocity/issues)

 ##### How to Play

 If you're not interested in compiling TDV yourself, all you have to do is download this repository and run TDV/bin/releaseX86/tdv.exe.